BrainDigitalSlideArchive/SlideRelabeler/README.md

 ## Getting started
 Initial templating was done by:
 ```
-npm init electron-app@latest slide-relabeler -- --template=vite
+npm init electron-app@latest . -- --template=vite
 ```
-Which created a bunch of boilerplate inside a `slide-relabeler` directory; I moved this up the the project root directory.
+within the root directory, so `package.json` etc. were all installed in the root project directory (replace the `.` with `dir-name` would install in a new subdirectory).